metafacture/metafacture-documentation/docs/flux/Flux-User-Guide.md

 ### Stand-alone application (without Java Code)

+#### Released distribution

-Either use a prebuilt distribution by unzipping the Metafacture distribution archive.
+Use the [current released distribution](https://github.com/metafacture/metafacture-core/releases) by unzipping the Metafacture distribution archive.

-Then execute the script `flux.sh` or `flux.bat` in the unzipped `bin/` folder.
+Then execute the script `flux.sh` or `flux.bat` in the unzipped distribution folder.

 ### More elaborate ways for developers: